1. Set goals

 Workshops and Events

-2013 Workshop - Teaching Oceanography: This workshop will be held June 18-20, 2013, with optional field trips on June 17 and 21.
-The workshop will take place in San Francisco, with optional field trips at various locations in the San Francisco Bay Area.
-The purpose of this workshop is to bring together instructors of oceanography to explore ways to effectively teach this topic in undergraduate Earth Science courses.
-Important results of the workshop will be a reviewed collection of teaching activities, insights on teaching methodology, the development of classroom resources that take advantage of cutting edge technology, and a community network of instructors who will continue work on oceanography after the workshop.
+2013 Workshop - Teaching Oceanography: This workshop was held June 18-20, 2013, with optional field trips on June 17 and 21, in San Francisco, CA. The purpose of this workshop was to bring together instructors of oceanography to explore ways to effectively teach this topic in undergraduate Earth Science courses.
+Important results of the workshop were a reviewed collection of teaching activities, insights on teaching methodology, the development of classroom resources that take advantage of cutting edge technology, and a community network of instructors who continue work on oceanography after the workshop.

 2005 Workshop: Teaching the Ocean System: This workshop was held July 6-9, 2005 at the University of Washington in Seattle.
 See the entire workshop program, with links to each of the PowerPoint presentations given at the workshop.

 - Contribute Materials: We encourage faculty to contribute course descriptions, teaching activities, visualizations, and references to continue to build our collections.

 - Join the email list of faculty who teach oceanography or read the archives.